mocdaniel/lab-argocd-odyssey/educates/workshop/content/13-app-of-apps/index.md

 title: The App-of-Apps Pattern
 ---

-**Applications managing Applications?** Sounds confusing at first, but makes a lot of sense, if you think about it:
+**Applications managing Applications?** Sounds confusing at first, but makes a lot of sense, if you think about the pros:

 - single entrypoint into the whole deployment
 - automated rollout, reconciliation and enforcement of multiple Applications